 Adventurous Foodie Tour

-Alan picked us up at our AirBnB and introduced us to Dom, a self-taught chef and wilderness enthusiast whose charming and down-to-earth demeanor won us over right away.
+Alan picked us up at our AirBnB (Click here for $55 off your first stay on Airbnb) and introduced us to Dom, a self-taught chef and wilderness enthusiast whose charming and down-to-earth demeanor won us over right away.
 And so we set off on our journey!

 We drove through a few small villages to the hinterland region, a stunning mix of forests, foothills and streams.
 It certainly wasn’t the Croatia I’d imagined while researching places to visit, but it was a delightful surprise.
 We had this area to ourselves and there were no other tourists in sight.